 Also Wat Intharawihan was already built during the late Ayutthaya period.
 Bangkok’s founder King Rama I had Laotian prisoners of war settled in this district.
 Among those settlers was also Chao Inthawong, a son of the Laotian King Bunsan.
 He had the temple restored, which was then renamed Wat Intharawihan in his honor.

-In the 19th century, Somdet Phra Phutthachan, one of the most revered monks in Thai history, initiated the construction of the gigantic standing Buddha statue.
+In the 19th century, Somdet Phra Phutthachan, one of the most revered monks in Thai history, initiated the construction of the giant standing Buddha statue.
 As the statue was completed in 1928, the monk had already passed away, actually in 1872.
 Therefore, to this date, the faithful worship this prominent Buddhist at this temple.

 The Buddha here is tall, actually 32 meters high.
 The most imposing part are the enormous feet.
 He could easily stamp the people placing their donations around into the ground.
-But of course he doesn’t because he’s Buddha, a famously good person.
+But of course, he doesn’t because he’s Buddha, a famously good person.

 Shopping in Bangkok

 Bangkok is also famous for mind-blowing – and I’m choosing this adjective on purpose – shopping malls.
 They deem a world of their own, especially since they are all connected by long tunnels and bridges.
-As a matter of fact, you don’t have to leave this perfect consumers’ paradise.
+As a matter of fact, you don’t have to leave this perfect consumer’s paradise.

 There is 1.
 Siam Paragon, 2.
 CentralWorld, 3.
 MBK, 4.
 Siam Discovery, 5.
 Siam Center, 6.
 Terminal 21, 7.
 Platinum Fashion Mall, 8.
 Pantip Plaza…do you really want me to go on?!

 Once you’re there, it’s worth it to have a meal at their food court since they have an incredible range of Asian and Western food at good prices.
-I’m explaining this in the What to Eat-section below.
+I’m explaining this in the What to Eat section below.

 I must say that I liked much better hanging out – or being shoved – on the local markets such as Chatuchak Weekend Market.
 Other impressive if not overwhelming markets are the Sampeng Market and the Pahurat Market in Chinatown West of Hua Lamphong station.
 However, these are definitely not for claustrophobic people.
 Aisles are extremely narrow and stuffed.
 To make matters worse, they are also partly covered with some plastic plane.

-It’s ironic that the formerly most off the beaten tracks individual backpacker road became a heavy touristy point with all sorts of stores and bars and Ronald McDonald putting his hands together in a prayer.
+It’s ironic that the formerly most off the beaten tracks individual backpacker road became a heavy touristy point with all sorts of stores and bars and Ronald McDonald putting his hands together in prayer.